james-trayford/strauss/docs/start.rst

 Running some examples
 *********************

-From the :code:`jupyter-lab` interface, a good starting point is the :code:`SonifyingData1D.ipynb` notebook. demonstrating various method of representing a single 1D dataset sonically, using a single :code:`Object`-type source representation.
+From the :code:`jupyter-lab` interface, a good starting point is the :code:`SonifyingData1D.ipynb` Notebook.
+This demonstrates various methods of representing a single 1D dataset sonically, using a single :code:`Object`-type source representation.
 The code and instruction cells provide a step-by-step gude to setting up, rendering and saving a sonification with Strauss.

 For a multivariate :code:`Event`-type sonification, the :code:`StarsAppearing.ipynb` notebook provides a step-by-step example, and demonstrates realistic stereo imaging for panoramic data.
-The output from this example was used in the `*Audible Universe* 2021 planetarium show <www.audibletour.net>`_.
+The output from this example was used in the `"Audio Universe: Tour of the Solar System" 2021 planetarium show <https://www.audiouniverse.org/education/shows/tour-of-the-solar-system>`_.

-For a multivariate, multi-source example using an :code:`Object`-type source representation, see ...
+For a multivariate, multi-source example using an :code:`Object`-type source representation, see the :code:`PlanetaryOrbits.ipynb` Notebook, the output of which was also used in the "Audio Universe: Tour of the Solar System" planetarium show.

-In addition to the above-mentioned examples, there are a number of other notebooks, each representing the diverse applications and uses of the Strauss code to sonify data in different ways.
-A more detailed overview of the example notebooks can be found in  :ref:`examples`.
+In addition to the above-mentioned examples, there are a number of other Notebooks, each representing the diverse applications and uses of the Strauss code to sonify data in different ways.
+A more detailed overview of the example Notebooks and scripts can be found in  :ref:`examples`.